Smoking and pregnancy

 - complications that could result in death

-A smoker is twice as likely to have a baby that weighs under 5.5 pounds.
-Low birth weight doesn’t just mean delivering a small baby—it can lead to other health problems and disabilities.
-Although advances in medical care have reduced the number of deaths as a result of low birth weight, it is a serious condition that can result in mental retardation, cerebral palsy, hearing or vision ailments, and the death of the baby.
+Smoking can also cause babies to be born with a low birth weight.
+This doesn’t just mean delivering a small baby.
+Low birth rate can also lead to other health problems and disabilities.
+Advances in medical care have reduced the number of deaths as a result of low birth weight.
+But it’s still a serious condition that can result in:

-Despite the known risks, many pregnant women still smoke.
-According to the CDC, 13 percent of women report that they smoked during the last three months of pregnancy.
-Another study found that about one in four women who smoke while pregnant deny it.
-The only real way to avoid the pregnancy complications associated with smoking is to quit.
+Many pregnant women still smoke despite the known risks the habit will create for themselves and their babies.
+According to the CDC, 10 percent of women report that they smoked during the last three months of pregnancy.
+The only real way to avoid pregnancy complications associated with smoking is to quit.